LLerzy/FGM_Estimates/README.md

 -   `GeneralGraph`: Aggregated plot generation for simulation results.
 -   `Marginal`: Empirical marginal distribution estimation.

-### Notes:

--   It is recommended to review and adapt each function according to the specific needs of each analysis.
+**Note:** It is recommended to review and adapt each function to the specific needs of your analysis.
+Understanding each routine is essential to avoid misinterpretation of the results.

--   Make sure you understand each function before using it to ensure accurate results and avoid potential errors.
+## Results

+The graphical results from the simulation study can be found in the [`Graphics`](https://github.com/LLerzy/FGM_Estimates/tree/main/Graphics) folder.

+Numerical results from the simulations are available in the [`Results`](https://github.com/LLerzy/FGM_Estimates/tree/main/Results) folder.

+The results of the method applied to the dengue dataset can be found in the [`DengueData`](https://github.com/LLerzy/FGM_Estimates/tree/main/DengueData) folder, particularly in the `DengueData6.RData` file, which stores all the results obtained.

 ## Contributions